ethitter/vvv-utilities/README.md

-# wp-local-dev-utilities
+# vvv-utilities

-Custom utilities for our local environment.
-These are loaded by our provisioner.
+Custom utilities for VVV.